Modern humans living in today’s technology driven world are bombarded with artificial blue light.

 Hey there!
 My name is Trevor Douglas, founder of Rhythm Optics...and this is my story.

 Once upon a time, I was an Arborist by profession.
 I founded a company that cared for trees and I worked with them everyday, I lived and breathed them... you could say I were very connected to nature.
 It was my passion to understand their biology, how they function, how they interact with the Sun, and the Earth.
-I was a "tree whisperer"...and some kind of and an intermediary between trees and people, trying to balance humans wants and expectations (often unrealistic) with the trees needs, which are simply to fit with the laws of nature.
+I was a "tree whisperer"...some kind of an intermediary between trees and people, trying to balance humans wants and expectations (often unrealistic) with the trees needs, which are simply to fit with the laws of nature.

 After 15 years of working with trees, I sold that business.
 I had been selling some Arborist equipment online on the side for a couple of years and decided I wanted to go all in on ecommerce selling tree climbing gear and safety equipment to Arborists.